 To automate specific actions in the user interface, you are required to interact with various windows, buttons, drop-down lists and many others.
-Most RPA products do this by relying on the screen position of UI elements, a method that is not at all dependable.
+Most applications do this by relying on the screen position of UI elements, a method that is not at all dependable.

 To overcome this problem, UiPath Studio uses what we call selectors.
 These store the attributes of a graphical user interface element and its parents, in the shape of an XML fragment.

 Most of the times, selectors are automatically generated by Studio and do not require further input from you, especially if the apps you are trying to automate have a static user interface.

 However, some software programs have changing layouts and attribute nodes with volatile values, such as some web-apps.
 UiPath Studio cannot predict these changes and, therefore, you might have to manually generate some selectors.

 The last node represents the GUI element that interests you, and all the previous ones represent the parents of that element. <node_1> is usually referred to as a root node.